minimuutti/minimuutti.github.io/en/index.md

 layout: default
 ---

-# Welcome to a journey with Minimute!
+# Welcome to the journey with Minimute!

 ### First about Miki and something about me too